pocomane/brewed-in-the-apocalypse/bita.md

 Bob - Bart opens the carry case, putting all the money in front of the peephole
 ```

-__Sway a PC__ - When you, a protagonist, try to convince a PC leveraging something,
+__Sway a PC__ - When the PC controlled by you leverages something to convince
-you tell what you want em to do, you give em a reason, then  __Face the uncertain__:
+another PC to do something, you state exactly what you want em to do, you give
+em a reason, then  __Face the uncertain__:

-- On Success the other protagonist have to choose to get a reward and do what you
+- On Success the other protagonist have to choose to get a reward and then
-  want, or get penalty and refusing to do it
+  tells how the controlled PC do what you requested, or to refusing to di it
+  accepting a penalty.
 - On Twist you decided if to offer the reward alone or the penalty alone,
   then the other protagonist chooses what to do